strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/migration-guide-alpha.13.1-to-alpha.14.md

 **Here are the major changes:**

-- New configuration of the content manager
+- New configuration of the Content Manager
 - GraphQL Aggregation Feature
 - Email confirmation and block user feature